-DP requirements: 40% test average; 50% average for assignments; attendance at practicals.
+DP requirements: 50% average for assignments and practical reports; attendance at all practicals and turorials.

 Assessment: Tests and assignments count 40%; practicals count 10%; one three-hour paper written in June counts 50%.
 A subminimum of 40% in the examination is required.